 – Pope Benedict XVI

 The formation program at Theological College is complemented and supported by the rich community life so central to each seminarian’s experience.
 The nature of living in community invites and demands the seminarian to grow into a true man of communion, for it necessarily requires self-sacrifice and openness to others.
 Seminarians gather daily for community meals in the refectory, where they are often joined by faculty, staff, resident priests, and guests.
 The student lounge, Basselin Library, computer center, game room, exercise room, visitor’s lounge, and various outdoor spaces also help foster community life.
 The friendships formed here extend beyond the doors of Theological College and inform the life of alumni for the decades of ministry that lie ahead.

 TC seminarians receive their academic formation at The Catholic University of America.
 As integral members of the CUA student community, they participate in campus ministry, intramural sports, charitable and other organizations, and myriad presentations and events sponsored by the university.
 Theological College has its own Student Government Association, composed of four elected officers, individual class representatives, and committee chairs.
-The committees include Community Life, Prayer and Worship, and Social Justice.
+The committees include Community Life, Prayer and Worship, Social Justice, and Hispanic Affairs.

 A representative from the seminary community is also a member of CUA’s School of Theology and Religious Studies Students’ Association, a student committee of the university that provides a forum for student representation and feedback to the School of Theology and Religious Studies.
 The committee sponsors an annual speaker’s series and other year-round activities that nurture the spiritual, social and intellectual lives of its members.